 5. Use Their Affiliate Links

-One way that bloggers make income is through affiliate links.
+One way that bloggers make an income is through affiliate links.
 Those ShareASale and RStyle links can make a significant impact on a blogger's income.
 So many businesses are even moving to this type of partnership (although it's not really the same as a sponsored post.)
 If you love a product that you have seen on their website, purchase it through their affiliate link instead of just checking out somewhere else.

 Also, if you see something you like and it's an Amazon link know that their affiliate program is really finicky.
 They only track your click for 24 hours after you click on it, and they go by the last Amazon link you click.
 So that means if you go back to something after 24 hours OR you click on another person's Amazon link after visiting your favorite blogger's site, they won't get the money for that sale.